Skip to content

 You can change the Transitional Registry language in the “Preferences”, via the profile icon in the upper right corner.
 Choose the language from the “Preferences” menu.

-Note: In the CBAM Transitional Registry, the fields marked with a red asterisk are mandatory.
+Please note: In the CBAM Transitional Registry, the fields marked with a red asterisk are mandatory.

 1. Prefilling details